3 Learning Management Trends Coming in 2019 | KnowledgeCity Skip to content

 The results speak for themselves.
 The fact that personalization helps engage employees make sense, especially when you consider the old way of doing things.
 Imagine numbly clicking through course on how to properly handle medical waste when your desk job doesn’t ever confront you with anything more dangerous than a pencil sharpener.

-According to IBM, artificial intelligence (AI) is at the forefront of the personalization movement, revolutionizing learning management and employee development as a whole.
+According to Chief Learning Officer, artificial intelligence (AI) is at the forefront of the personalization movement, revolutionizing learning management and employee development as a whole.

 In an AI-powered workplace, employees can receive more personalized recommendations that carry them down curated learning paths.
 The result?
 Perpetual training and development, an ideally leveraged learning management system—and optimal employee performance.